paulheading/paulh_astro/src/markdown/articles/problem-solving-basics.md

 # Problem solving basics

-### What does "design mindset" mean?

-Well, design is primarily about **communicating ideas and problem solving**.
-There are some concepts we can use to help us do this.
-By implementing these concepts in your critical thinking, you will develop a design mindset.
+I think most problems can be solved with design mindset... design is primarily about **communicating ideas and problem solving**.
+There are some useful concepts that help us do this... a good idea is any idea which contributes to your desired outcome.

-### And what are good ideas?

-A good idea is one which contributes to your desired outcome.

 ### So what is a good outcome?